Vaikunta Ekadashi 2025 (Mukkoti Ekadashi): Sacred date, regional calendars, rituals, and meaning

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-In many Vaishnava temples, the Vaikunta Dwaram (Sorga Vasal) is ceremonially opened as a symbol of entry into divine grace and higher awareness.
+In many Vaishnava temples, the Vaikunta Dwaram, also known as Sorga Vasal, is ceremonially opened on this day.
+The post describes it as a symbol of passage into divine grace and higher awareness.